 If you have ducks living in your backyard or around your pond, you may be concerned with their diet.
 Protecting ducks on your property is likely a priority, which means keeping plants poisonous to ducks away from them.
-But which plants are unsafe?
+Which plants are unsafe though?

 About Plants Ducks Can’t Eat

 Well-fed ducks aren’t likely to munch on plants that are dangerous to them.
-And most ducks can tell by the first taste which plants they shouldn’t eat, as the first bite tastes bitter.
+Most ducks can usually tell by the first taste which plants they shouldn’t eat, as the first bite tastes bitter.

 Many common ornamentals we grow in the landscape are actually bad for ducks to eat.
 Rhododendrons, yew, and wisteria are among a few plants harmful to ducks.
 Anything of the nightshade family is suspect, although in some cases it is just the leaves.
 Cherry tomato fruits are often used as treats and pill pockets for ducks, but they should not eat the leaves.

 Others say tomatoes and all forms of nightshade plants are not appropriate to feed ducks.
 With so many healthy options available in the home landscape, this doesn’t have to be an issue.
 In most cases ducks much prefer the bugs they may find on these plants instead.

 Ducks are not likely to help themselves to these plants if free ranging in the yard, just make sure not to feed this to them.
 This is not, by any means, a complete list.
 Plants that you should not feed your ducks include:

 Keeping ducks is a fun and fairly uncomplicated experience.
 Just keep an eye out for the adventurous youngsters anxious to experience new tastes.
 If you grow these plants in your landscape, keep them trimmed above the duck’s reach for another way of keeping ducks safe.